 What is the policy to assess good governance practices of the investee companies?
-MSCI captures good governance practices through its MSCI ESG Controversies and MSCI ESG Ratings models, both of which are incorporated into the Index's methodology.
-MSCI

-ESG Controversies covers "Labor Rights & supply chain" and "Governance", among others, and MSCI ESG Ratings incorporates Corporate Governance, Corporate Behavior
+MSCI captures good governance practices through its MSCI ESG Controversies model, which is incorporated into the Index's methodology.
+MSCI ESG Controversies covers "Labor Rights & supply chain" and "Governance", among others.

-Further information on MSCI ESG Controversies and MSCI ESG Ratings is available on the Index provider's website.
+Further information on MSCI ESG Controversies is available on the Index provider's website.